-read_stmt is or READ (io_control_spec_list) [input_item_list] READ format [, input_item_list] format is or or or default_char_expr label scalar_default_int_variable
+read_stmt is READ (io_control_spec_list) [input_item_list]

+or READ format [, input_item_list] READ format [, input_item_list]

+format is default_char_expr

+or label

+or

+or scalar_default_int_variable

 In this example, there are two alternatives to the READ statement.
 The first uses an input/output (I/O) control specification list; the second is a formatted READ statement where the unit is processor dependent.
 Both alternatives have an optional input item list, indicated by [].
 The syntax class format (a nonterminal) is further defined as either a default character expression containing the format specifications, or a statement label referring to a separate FORMAT statement that contains the format specifications, or an asterisk () indicating that the READ statement is list-directed, or a scalar default integer variable whose value specifies the label of a FORMAT statement.
 In the standard, the last alternative is printed in a smaller font because it is an obsolescent feature that may be removed in a later revision of the standard, including the next revision; this convention is not used in this manual.